 When you arrive home it is advisable to recover quietly for the rest of the day.
-You will be able to eat and drink normally, but if you have had sedation, you must not drive, drink alcohol, operate machinery or sign legal documents for 24 hours.
+You will be able to eat and drink normally, but you must not drive, drink alcohol, operate machinery or sign legal documents for 24 hours.